plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ## Objectives

-After completing this lab, you will be able to use R...
+After completing this lab, you will be able to...

-* to plot density functions corresponding to common probability distributions used as prior distributions in Bayesian phylogenetics
+* plot density functions corresponding to common probability distributions used as prior distributions in Bayesian phylogenetics
-* "p*" functions to compute the cumulative probability distribution for common probability distributions
+* use R's "p*" functions to compute the cumulative probability distribution for common probability distributions
-* "q*" functions to compute quantiles for common probability distributions
+* use R's "q*" functions to compute quantiles for common probability distributions
-* "r*" functions to draw random samples from common probability distributions
+* use R's "r*" functions to draw random samples from common probability distributions
+* use R's "curve" function to plot a density curve
+* calculate the correct $\mu$ and $\sigma$ parameters for a Lognormal prior distribution given the desired mean and standard deviation
+* explain how an Exponential distribution is a special case of a Gamma distribution
+* explain how a Beta distribution is a special case of a Dirichlet distribution
+* list 3 probability distributions that would be appropriate for an edge length or kappa parameter
+* list 1 probability distribution that would be appropriate for the proportion of invariable sites parameter
+* list 1 probability distribution that would be appropriate for equilibrium nucleotide relative frequencies
+* list 1 probability distribution that would be appropriate for the GTR exchangeability parameters

 ## Copy the template